How to improve your data quality from online research

 The final kind of cheats are participants who don’t take your survey seriously.
 They might complete it with their friends, or while drunk.

 To clarify: Liars provide false demographic information to gain access to your study.
-Cheats provide false information within the study itself.
+Cheats provide false information in the study itself.
 A participant can be both a liar and a cheat, but their effects on data quality are different.

 Slackers aren’t always dishonest.
 Some may just consider the survey reward too low to be worth their full attention.